erlinghi/demo-broken-path-params/README.md

 Make sure you build the project in src/reproduce-missing-path-params for debug, otherwise the tool won't work.

 Running:
-run dotnet lambda-test-tool-6.0 run src/reproduce-missing-path-params.
+run dotnet lambda-test-tool-6.0 in src/reproduce-missing-path-params.
 Once the browser is open; paste the example requests provided down below:

 Scenario : resource has path parameters and proxy+
 Result: {siteId} is provided to the controller instead of 2626